-SER-109 is an approximately 50 strain bacterial spore ecology derived from healthy donors' fecal matter that is designed to prevent further recurrences of CDI in patients suffering from recurrent CDI by restoring a dysbiotic microbiome to a state of health.
+SER-109 is a bacterial spore ecology consisting of an average of 50 bacterial species derived from healthy donors' fecal matter that is designed to prevent further recurrences of CDI in patients suffering from recurrent CDI by restoring a dysbiotic microbiome to a state of health.
 In our open label Phase 1/2 clinical study of SER-109, we evaluated the effect of treatment with SER-109 in patients with three or more occurrences of CDI in a 12-month period.
-Of the 30 patients enrolled in the trial, 29, or 97%, achieved a clinical cure, which we define as the absence of CDI requiring antibiotic treatment during the eight-week period after SER-109 dosing.
+Of the 30 patients enrolled in the trial, 29, or 97%, achieved a clinical cure, which we defined as the absence of CDI requiring antibiotic treatment during the eight-week period after SER-109 dosing.
 The trial demonstrated that SER-109 is well-tolerated and suggested a favorable safety profile with no serious adverse events considered by the investigators to be attributable to the SER-109 treatment.
 We also performed an analysis of the microbiome using next-generation sequencing technology and microbiological analysis.
-These studies demonstrated a reestablishment of keystone organisms and a rapid increase in bacterial diversity, which enable the restoration of the microbiome to a healthy state.
+These studies demonstrated a re-establishment of keystone organisms and a rapid increase in bacterial diversity, which enable the restoration of the microbiome to a healthy state.

 SER-109 is formulated as oral capsules for single-dose administration after completion of antibiotics.
 A single dose of SER-109 comprises 100 million spores that we anticipate delivering in four small oral capsules.
 The spores in SER-109 are intended to germinate in the gastrointestinal tract and immediately compete for the same nutrients required by C. difficile.
 The spore forming organisms from SER-109 are also intended to shift the balance of bile acids toward secondary acids that are less efficient for promoting germination of C. difficile spores.
-The following picture is a commercial prototype of a single dose of SER-109 (and is not necessarily a single dose of SER-109 for Phase 3 clinical trials):
+The following picture is a commercial prototype of a single dose of SER-109 (and is not necessarily a single dose of SER-109 for our Phase 2/3 pivotal clinical trials):